-Phil Van Syp, from 1st Call Recruitment, said he had three pilots on his books who were driving forklifts and nearly 200 people had applied for an admin job that would have previously attracted half that number.
+Phil Van Syp from 1st Call Recruitment said he had three pilots on his books who were driving forklifts and nearly 200 people had applied for an admin job that would usually attract 100 applicants.

-Food processing was going "great guns at the moment" and roading, which could include anything from traffic control to office roles, would continue to be a growth sector.
+Food processing was going "great guns at the moment" and roading - which could include anything from traffic control to office roles - would continue to grow.

 "There are some highly skilled people in the market and people are willing to do anything."

-Foodstuffs New Zealand head of corporate affairs Antoinette Laird said it employed about 200 new employees in the Bay of Plenty at New World and Pak'n Save stores since March 20.
+Foodstuffs New Zealand head of corporate affairs Antoinette Laird said it had employed 202 new people in the Bay of Plenty at New World and Pak'n Save stores since March 20, and 800 nationwide.

-Some had come the tourism and hospitality industries.
+Some came from the tourism and hospitality industries.

-Ministry of Social Development regional commissioner Mike Bryant said during April and May, 1529 Bay of Plenty beneficiaries gained work, which was "pleasing".
+Ministry for Social Development regional commissioner Mike Bryant said, during April and May, 1529 people in the Bay of Plenty had moved off the benefit and into work which was "pleasing".

 Bryant said several councils had recently received job growth funding and it was working closely with them to identify staffing requirements for these packages.

-Mental Health Foundation of New Zealand chief executive Shaun Robinson said feeling distressed was normal given the impact of Covid.
+Mental Health Foundation of New Zealand chief executive Shaun Robinson said it was normal to feel stressed given the impact of Covid.